Mirko117/bank/README.md

 ## SSL

-This is optional, but if you want to use SSL, you can use Cerbot with Let's Encrypt.
+This is optional, but if you want to use SSL, you can use Certbot with Let's Encrypt.

 ```bash
 sudo apt install certbot